jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 This command bypasses any restrictions and can be executed by an administrator only.
 It is possible to execute an command, even those that moderators cannot execute with this administrator command.
+This allows the administrator to change server settings on the fly, without having to configure any specific permissions.
+Handy when multiple servers with different server mods are being hosted.

 ### \#announce \<time 5h30m50s bigger 1m> \<announcement msg>